SaskTel Internet Review 2026: Plans, Fibre, Pros & Cons

 What Is SaskTel?

 SaskTel is Saskatchewan’s government-owned telecommunications company.
 As a Crown corporation, it is owned by the people of Saskatchewan through the provincial government, not by private shareholders.
-That distinction matters because it means SaskTel’s profits flow back into the province rather than to investors in Toronto or New York.
+That distinction matters because SaskTel’s profits and dividends ultimately stay within the province rather than flowing only to private investors.

 In practical terms, SaskTel is the dominant internet, phone, TV, and wireless provider in Saskatchewan.
-If you live in the province, there is a very good chance SaskTel is already your provider, or at least one of your top options.
-The company reported $1.365 billion in revenue for the fiscal year ending March 2025, with a net income of $82.2 million.
-It invested $398.5 million in capital spending that same year, with $108.5 million going directly into expanding its fibre optic network.
+If you live in the province, there is a good chance SaskTel is already your provider, or at least one of your top options.
+The company reported $1.365 billion in operating revenue for the fiscal year ending March 2025, with net income of $82.2 million.
+It invested $398.5 million in capital spending that same year, including $108.5 million toward fibre network expansion.

-The company serves roughly 1.4 million customer connections across the province, including approximately 680,000 wireless subscribers, 293,000 internet and data accounts, 228,000 wireline phone accounts, 107,000 maxTV subscribers, and 68,000 security monitoring customers.
-With about 3,300 employees, SaskTel is also one of the largest employers in the province.
+The company serves roughly 1.4 million customer connections across the province, including more than 680,000 wireless accesses, 293,000 internet and data accesses, 228,000 wireline network accesses, 107,000 maxTV subscribers, and 68,000 security monitoring customers.
+With more than 3,200 employees, SaskTel is also one of Saskatchewan’s major employers.

 A quick history